 The man who plays Rio, though, is far less imposing.
 Montana says he finds the rampant thirst tweets flattering, albeit mildly uncomfortable.
 "I'm not on Twitter anymore, so I'm glad I don't have to see it," he tells me, laughing so much I can almost hear him blush through the phone.
 Outside of the show, Montana is Rio's polar opposite: he posts adoringly about his wife on Instagram, fiercely supports his friends, and fills his feed with kindness, generosity, and gratitude.
 A California native, he skews more laid back surfer than anything close to hardened criminal; SheKnows described him as "part little brother, part jokester."

-Montana says he didn't feel "scary-looking enough" to play a cutthroat ruffian, so he and Good Girls creator Jenna Bans brainstormed ways to make him appear more intimidating.
+Montana says he didn't feel "scary-looking enough" to play someone as cutthroat as Rio, so he and Good Girls creator Jenna Bans brainstormed ways to make him appear more intimidating.
 In addition to his wardrobe — Rio eschews the standard bad-boy leather jacket in favor of low-profile hoodies and dark button-downs — they settled on a massive neck tattoo of an angry-looking owl.
 They initially chose the animal simply because it "looked cool," but it eventually morphed into an apt metaphor for Rio: stealthy, all-seeing, and always poised to go in for the kill.
 "When the tattoo goes on my neck, I just feel different," Montana says.

 All of this combines with a husky, grizzled voice and a come-hither swagger to create a character so undeniably hot, his attractiveness inspired its own Reddit thread.
 Putting aside the implications of lusting after a toxic man, Rio is the personification of a thirst trap.
 In the words of Montana, "[He's] not somebody you would want to marry.
 But to have a little fun with?
 Maybe."